Hathras stampede: Main accused arrested, preacher says ‘those who created chaos won’t be spared’

 On Thursday, the police arrested six persons, including two women, who had organised the religious gathering in the Hathras district.

-Those arrested were identified as Ram Ladete from Mainpuri, Upendra Singh Yadav from Firozabad, Mek Singh from Hathras, and Manju Yadav, Mukesh Kumar and Manju Devi from Sikandrarao, said Aligarh Inspector-General of Police Shalabh Mathur, The Indian Express reported.

-Mathur said that all six were members of the event’s organising committee and worked as “sevadars [religious volunteers]”, according to ANI.
+Aligarh Inspector-General of Police Shalabh Mathur said that all six were members of the event’s organising committee and worked as “sevadars [religious volunteers]”, according to ANI.
 “When the stampede occurred the six servitors who are now arrested had run away from the site,” he added.

+Those arrested were identified as Ram Ladete from Mainpuri, Upendra Singh Yadav from Firozabad, Mek Singh from Hathras, and Manju Yadav, Mukesh Kumar and Manju Devi from Sikandrarao, The Indian Express reported.

 Preacher’s statement